HayLahav/Dota-VLM/README.md

 ##  Overview

-DOTA-VLM is a semi-automatic annotation framework that enriches the original DOTA dataset using Vision–Language Models (VLMs) such as:
+DOTA-VLM is a semi-automatic annotation framework that uses Vision–Language Models (VLMs) such as:

 - **LLaVA** / LLaVA-NeXT
 - **BLIP-2** / BLIP-3